ember-learn/ember-blog/source/2019-01-20-ember-3-16-released.md

 ### Changes in Ember.js 3.16

 Ember.js 3.16 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There is COUNT (#) new feature, COUNT (#) deprecations, and COUNT (#) bugfixes in this version.
+There is zero (0) new features, one (1) deprecation, and several bugfixes in this version.

 #### New Features (0)